The Chart for Rite Aid Corporation (RAD) Is Flashing Mixed Signals

 Sponsored

-RAD currently public float of 53.43M and currently shorts hold a 18.56% ratio of that float.
-Today, the average trading volume of RAD was 2.75M shares.
+The average price from analysts is $6.33, which is -$2.2 below the current price.
+RAD currently public float of 53.47M and currently shorts hold a 18.55% ratio of that float.
+Today, the average trading volume of RAD was 2.76M shares.

 RAD’s Market Performance

-RAD stocks went up by 11.33% for the week, with a monthly jump of 34.23% and a quarterly performance of 73.43%, while its annual performance rate touched -30.99%.
-The volatility ratio for the week stands at 10.27% while the volatility levels for the past 30 days are set at 8.62% for Rite Aid Corporation.
-The simple moving average for the period of the last 20 days is 19.72% for RAD stocks with a simple moving average of 10.36% for the last 200 days.
+RAD stocks went down by -30.32% for the week, with a monthly jump of 3.08% and a quarterly performance of 36.28%, while its annual performance rate touched -49.14%.
+The volatility ratio for the week stands at 10.95% while the volatility levels for the past 30 days are set at 9.76% for Rite Aid Corporation.
+The simple moving average for the period of the last 20 days is -14.15% for RAD stocks with a simple moving average of -18.78% for the last 200 days.

 Analysts’ Opinion of RAD